fifth-postulate/postscript-whisperer/workshop/guide/src/introduction/origin.md

 # Origin
 PostScript has a rich history that we delve into here for a small bit.

 Developed by Adobe Systems [PostScript][wikipedia:postscript] culminated in 1984 as a laser printer driver.
-Now almost entirely replaced with it's successor _Portable Document Format_ (PDF), it is a
+Now almost entirely replaced with its successor _Portable Document Format_ (PDF), it is a

 >  page description language in the electronic publishing and desktop publishing realm.
 It is a dynamically typed, concatenative programming language.